 Shared pathway completion

-The final stretch of work to compete the shared pathway between Brett Ambler Way and Arawhata Road on Kāpiti Road has been delayed until the New Year.
+The final stretch of work to compete the shared pathway between Brett Ambler Way and Arawhata Road on Kāpiti Road was completed in February 2020.

 This project has been a joint venture with Council’s Stride ‘n’ Ride initiative.

-Our 2019 work has included widening the pathway, relocating transformer boxes and a power pole, a batter slope in the swamp area and the installation of the shared pathway.
+Our 2019/early 2020 work included widening the pathway, relocating transformer boxes and a power pole, a batter slope in the swamp area and the installation of the shared pathway.

-- Indenting the bus stop (west of Arawhata Road) to improve traffic flows and safety
+- Indented the bus stop (west of Arawhata Road) to improve traffic flows and safety

-- Minor road widening work to create an extra lane to tie in with the earlier Expressway work.
+- Undertook minor road widening work to create an extra lane to tie in with the earlier Expressway work.

-These photos below show the results of the first stage of Kāpiti Road shared path work.
+The photos below show some before and after shots of the Kāpiti Road shared path.